schouery/unit-demand-market-models/README.md

 and it was the 15th instance generated according to this parameters.

 Also, inside the subfolders small and large, one can find the results for our empirical tests in tex and pdf formats.

+HEURISTICS
+_________

+For most of the instances, we computed a solution using a heuristic.
+The heuristic is presented in a separated file, with the suffix -heuristic.
+Also, we present, we present in every folder (except for large isntances), a file called known_optimal_solutions.txt that states for which instances we now that the corresponding heuristic is, in fact, an optimal solution.

+An heuristic is represented by a list of triplets, where the first value is the index of the consumer, the second value is the item allocated to such consumer where -1 represents that no item is allocated to the consumer and the third value is the price paid.